Ruth weiss (beat poet): Style

 The philosophy behind her work incorporates several interlinking components: being a "street poet," being a "jazz poet," the idea of non-linearity and fragmentation, the idea of discipline and the bare "bones" of language.

 Her focus upon succinctness and discipline is epitomized in her predilection for haiku.
 She relished the haiku for the discipline it imposes upon the writer and the way it forces the "fat" to be cut away from the poem, revealing the most essential elements of language.

 Similarly, this focus upon "cutting out the fat" lies at the heart of her artistic journey with Desert Journal.
 One person who reviewed Desert Journal described weiss as "master of the eraser."
 It is this ability to "erase" that characterizes weiss's work and that she herself found most pivotal to her style.
 She described it as epitomizing the process that she went through with all her work: the idea of non-linearity, of beginning with a core and allowing the essential fragments that develop to become the substance of the piece.

 She also cited being inspired by the "oral tradition."
 She explained this in light of her close friendship and artistic connection with the famed poet Madeline Gleason.
 Her poetry, she said, is a performance, it is something communicated by the voice and body.

 Finally, weiss declared that while she is not a "street poet" in the traditional sense, her work resonates most in "street" settings or other unexpected places.
 She found that her work was often most acclaimed, connected with and called for in places ranging from streets to pizza places and gay bars, drawing a large, diverse crowd.

 The ruth weiss Foundation

 In 2020, The ruth weiss Foundation was created to celebrate the life and legacy of the renowned poet and author.
 The Foundation's mission is to create opportunities to help aspiring and under-served poets and artists through an annual grant/scholarship.

+Research Project and Complete Works Critical Edition

+Since 2025, Thomas Antonic is conducting a research project on ruth weiss at the Danube University in Krems, Austria, the aim of which is to publish a multi-volume critical edition of the poet’s complete works.